ispras/dedoc/docs/source/index.rst

 Dedoc allows to get the common intermediate representation for the documents of various formats.
 The resulting output of any reader is a class :class:`~dedoc.data_structures.UnstructuredDocument`.
+See :ref:`readers' annotations <readers_annotations>` and :ref:`readers' line types <readers_line_types>`
+to get more details about information that can be extracted by each available reader.

 .. _table_formats: